Major exhibition and scholarly loans from the Collection

 We have recently been contacted by a Berlin DVD production company releasing DIFU dubbed German versions of Italian films from the 1938–1944 period, seeking film poster images etc from our expanded DIFU collection.

-Posters and promotional materials have been provided to International Historic Films in Chicago, for two forthcoming DVD releases of Karl Ritter's WWI epic Unternehmen Michael as well as for the Hans Zöberlin Freikorps 'Munich Red Republic' film, Um das Menchenrecht.
+Posters and promotional materials have been provided to International Historic Films in Chicago, for two new or forthcoming DVD releases of Karl Ritter's WWI epic Unternehmen Michael as well as for the Hans Zöberlin Freikorps 'Munich Red Republic' film, Um das Menchenrecht.
 Further upcoming IHF film titles have also been supported but cannot be disclosed at this time.

 The Berlin Kinemathek / Berlin Film Museum on–line catalogue of pre–1945 film periodicals links our Index of DER DEUTSCHE FILM Zeitschrift found on this website, for the benefit of researchers.